molleraj/CARDlongread-bioinformatics-tutorial/README.md

 Summarizing the foundational data management, processing, and analysis steps we do in the NIA CARD LRS group.
 # Data management
 ## Data transfer from the PromethIONs
 We move raw ONT runs from the PromethIONs to Biowulf using Globus.
 We have Globus endpoints set up on each PromethION using Globus Connect Personal (https://www.globus.org/globus-connect-personal).
+After confirming data transfer has completed successfully (both through Globus and a manual command line check on Biowulf and the PromethIONs using ```du -sch```), we delete the local data copy from the PromethIONs.
 ## Data backup to Google Cloud storage
 While basecalling raw POD5 ONT data on Biowulf (see later in the tutorial), we also archive this data to the coldest-storage archival bucket on Google Cloud Platform.
 We transfer this data to Google Cloud through the Google Cloud Platform endpoint NIH HPC provides on Globus.
 ## Raw data sequencing QC